Exceptions Procedure for Housing, Meal Plan and Parking

 There is a two-step process for any student requesting an exception.

-The student is required to have the treating provider submit supporting documentation using the following secure link:
+The student is required to have the treating provider submit supporting documentation using this secure link.

 If the treating provider prefers not to send medical documentation/information electronically using the above link, the student will need to print out the form above for the provider to complete.
 Documentation submitted by the treating provider must include a specific diagnosis and state how the requested exception is medically necessary for the student to be successful.
 The student should then submit that completed form along with the application provided in Step 2.

-In addition to having the medical provider submit supporting documentation, the student is required to complete the online form using the following secure link:
+In addition to having the medical provider submit supporting documentation, the student is required to complete the online form using this secure link.

 No exception request will be considered until both steps have been completed.